erfaniravani/MIPS/README.md

 Three different versions of MIPS are designed. single cycle, multi cycle, and pipelined

-The mulicycle processor supports the following instructions: add, addi, sub, slt, slti, and, or, lw, sw, j, jal, jr, beq
+The mulicycle and singlecycle processors support the following instructions: add, addi, sub, slt, slti, and, or, lw, sw, j, jal, jr, beq

 The pipelined processor supports the following instructions: